mdn/translated-content/files/ru/learn/tools_and_testing/client-side_javascript_frameworks/index.md

 ## React tutorials

+> [!NOTE]
-> **Примечание:** React tutorials last tested in May 2020, with React/ReactDOM 16.13.1 and create-react-app 3.4.1.
+> React tutorials last tested in May 2020, with React/ReactDOM 16.13.1 and create-react-app 3.4.1.
 >
 > If you need to check your code against our version, you can find a finished version of the sample React app code in our [todo-react repository](https://github.com/mdn/todo-react).
 For a running live version, see <https://mdn.github.io/todo-react-build/>.